 A CHOICE OF EDITIONS

-It is now some three and a half years since City of Darkness Revisited was first published (in September 2013) and in that time your support has seen the entire first edition of 6000 copies sold.
+It is now some eight years since City of Darkness Revisited was first published (in September 2013) and in that time your support has seen the entire first edition of 6000 copies sold.
 Our thanks to everyone who made this possible.
-A sudden flurry of orders before Christmas 2017 caught us out somewhat and it took a little while to arrange a reprint, but the finished copies will be arriving in the UK just after Easter 2018 and we will start sending out copies again soon after.
-To those who ordered copies in the interim, our thanks for your patience.
+The book is now on its second reprinting and is available for immediate dispatch.

 As ever the book is available in a variety of editions.
 Please scroll down through this post to see the various alternatives and, if interested, please visit the ‘Order a Book’ page to place an order.
 Again, our thanks.